MGPPU/21IT-PI_Kharlamov/README.md

-# 21IT-PI_Kharlamov
-This git was created to host tasks on the discipline "Software Engineering" on it.
+# Go to the "NotDangerMaster" branch!